K21-crypt/K21-crypt.github.io/content/writeups/tryhackme/VulnNet/_index.md

 `chmod 4777 /bin/bash`
-4.Now the cronjob will execute that script which contain a tar command doing its work.So it will be executes cause at last cause of out files the full tar command would look like this. tar czf /var/backups/exploit_backup.tgz --checkpoint=1 --checkpoint-action=exec=sh /home/server-management/Documents/* (which is executing our malicious .sh file which will help us in privelege escalation.)
+4.Now the cronjob will execute that script which contain a tar command doing its work.So it will be executes cause at last cause of out files the full tar command would look like this. tar czf /var/backups/exploit_backup.tgz --checkpoint=1 --checkpoint-action=exec=sh /home/server-management/Documents/* (which is executing our malicious .sh file which will help us in privilele escalation.)
 5.Now we have to wait a bit and its done.

 ```